sst/sst/www/docs/quick-start.md

 ### Pick a starter

-This'll prompt you to select a starter.
+This will prompt you to select a starter.

 ```bash
 ?
 What kind of project do you want to create?
 (Use arrow keys)